norsmith025/ENVS-193DS_homework-03/README.md

 This is my ENVS193DS SPR25 Homework 3 repository.
 It includes all of the code and final product for Homework 3.

 ## Data and file information
-The code is in one folder, and the data is in another folder.
+The code is in one folder, and the data is in another folder within the code folder.
+The data used is a .csv file which is found in the data folder.

 ## Rendered output
 This is the rendered output for the code in this repository: